Pair density wave order from electron repulsion

 However, in the lattice model where there are only limited number of ordering vectors, there are only finite `hot spot' regions on the Fermi surface which has NFL behavior.

 {\it Discussion. } We have shown that PDW order arises unambiguously when electrons have sufficiently large repulsive and non-monotonic BCS interactions.
 Interactions in the particle-hole channel can certainly destabilize the theory presented here.
 However, since ordering tendencies in the particle-hole channel require finite interaction strength, we expect our theory to remain robust, at least to the addition of weak interactions in the particle-hole channel.
 Other possibilities include Kohn-Luttinger superconductivity, which also arise from repulsive interactions.
-However, such states are not present in the large $N$ limit considered here, and are moreover occur at exponentially low temperature scales; by contrast the PDW transitions occur at scales that exhibit power law dependence in the bare interactions of the system.
+However, such states are not present in the large $N$ limit considered here, and are moreover at exponentially low temperature scales; by contrast the PDW transitions occur at scales that exhibit power law dependence in the bare interactions of the system.